JanssenProject/jans/docs/admin/config-guide/config-tools/jans-cli/README.md

 }
 ```

-This is how we can execute single line command to get information about the Janssen Server.

 ## Operation Modes
-Default operation mode is **jca**, i.e., all queries are done to Jans Config Api Server.
+Default operation mode is **jca**, i.e., all queries are done to Jans Config Api
+Server.
 CLI has also SCIM and OAUTH modes:

 ### SCIM Mode
 To switch SCIM mode user `-scim` switch.
 For example to get help for SCIM mode: